jabeztay/udacity-dand/t2-p4/README.md

 ## Summary

 A look into the delays of domestic flights in contiguous US from 2013-2017.
 We find that 30-40% of flights are delayed, and the main cause being late aircraft arrivals.
-Also see that the number of flights have gone down over the years, along with that less flights being delayed.
+The number of flights have gone down over the years, along with that less flights being delayed.
 However, the total delay minutes decreased by a lower percentage, meaning delayed flights are generally delayed longer.

 Data used is from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236).